Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-21.08.md

   * **MPFR**: Two tests are skipped when compiled with the Clang-based cpeCray and cpeAMD toolchains while all tests are executed and passed with cpeGNU.

+  * **ncurses**: When loaded it interfers with several of the system tools in `/bin` etc. and causes them to fail because those tools expect a very old version.
+    The problem is that it even involves some pretty important commands such as `gdb`...

   * **Perl**

       * Cray compiler: Set::IntervalTree 0.12 does not build, cannot find the header